 The Scheme's assets and liabilities in the statement of net assets are expected to be recovered or settled no more than twelve months after the balance date, except for the financial assets held to meet the liability for promised retirement benefits.
-The liabilities for promised retirement benefits are mostly expected to be settled more than twelve months after the balance date given the retirement and savings nature of the Scheme.
+The liabilities for promised retirement benefits are mostly expected to be settled within twelve months after the balance date since the Scheme is being wound up effective 31 March 2021.